ratehub/code-style/README.md

 ## Layout
 Each folder contains a listing of the rules chosen, and some background about why it is seen as undesirable

+### Contributing Guidelines

+Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules and more.